Matching methods for truncation by death problems: Matching methods for SACE estimation

 We turn to estimation and inference based on the sampling distribution.
 For standard observational studies, the average treatment effect is often estimated by the crude difference between the treated and the untreated among the matched sample, and (paired or unpaired) Student's $t$-test is used for inference.
 However, because the analogue of closeness for matching in observational studies typically cannot be achieved with non-small and/or continuous confounders, bias is expected. \cite{abadie2006large} studied the magnitude of this bias, gave conditions under which the crude difference estimator is consistent, and derived the asymptotic distribution of this estimator.

 It is generally recommended to consider covariate-adjusted treatment effects beyond the crude differences in the matched sample \citep{stuart2010matching}.
 This may both reduce bias from inexact matching, and improve efficiency of estimators.
-For example, one may consider a regression model including the treatment and the covariates that were used for matching.
-In our case, this translates to the model
+In our case, one may consider the regression model

 and non-linear terms, interactions and additional variables associated with $Y$ can also be included.
 Easy to see from \eqref{Eq:SACEident} that under model \eqref{Eq:LinOutModel}, the SACE equals to $\beta_1$.
 More generally, given a model for $E_{\btheta}(Y|A,S=1,\bX_0)$, with parameters $\btheta$, we can write